The Restoration Operator's Playbook - Tygart Media

 Walk away when the customer is asking for scope or pricing that compromises quality (e.g., “skip the dehumidifiers”), demanding discounts that put the job below cost, or signaling distrust that the rep cannot recover.
 Working unprofitable or unhappy customers damages the business.

-Water Damage Restoration Marketing: A Complete Channel Guide
+Water Damage Restoration Marketing: Proven Channel Guide

 Water damage restoration is unlike almost any other home service.
 The buying decision happens in minutes, not weeks.
 The customer is panicked, often dealing with an active leak or flood, and they will hire whoever shows up first with credibility.
 Marketing for water damage restoration is therefore less about persuasion and more about presence — being visible at the exact moment a homeowner or property manager opens their phone and types “water damage near me.”